-About this document and the data in it
+About this document

 The Energy Performance Certificate for this dwelling was produced following an energy assessment undertaken by a qualified assessor, accredited by Quidos, to a scheme authorised by the Government.
-This certificate was produced using the RdSAP 2012 assessment methodology and has been produced under the Energy Performance of Buildings (Certificates and Inspections) Regulations (Northern Ireland) 2008 (as amended).
+This certificate was produced using the RdSAP 2012 assessment methodology and has been produced under the Energy Performance of Buildings (Certificates and Inspections) Regulations (Northern Ireland) 2008.
 A copy of the certificate has been lodged on a national register.
-It will be publicly available and some of the underlying data may be shared with others for the purposes of research and compliance.
-The current property owner and/or tenant may opt out of having this information disclosed.